 Program width vs. <Width> attribute

 It is recommended that process equipment having width set in their programs ignore, but re-sends the <Width> attribute unaltered.
-A mis-match between <Width> attribute and set program with is an error to be handled by the equipment software.
+A mis-match between <Width> attribute and set program width is an error to be handled by the equipment software.

 Simple equipment should react to the Hermes width.
 In case the process equipment is in “pass-through” mode, i.e. running without any program, it shall also react to the Hermes <Width> attribute.